emissary-ingress/emissary/user-guide/consul-connect-ambassador.md

-# Consul Connect Integration with Ambassador
+# Consul Connect Integration with Ambassador Edge Stack

 ## Prerequisites

 ### Consul Connect

 Installation and configuration of Consul Connect is outside of the scope of this document.
 Please refer to [Consul documentation](https://www.consul.io/docs/platform/k8s/index.html) for information on how to install and configure Consul Connect.

-### Ambassador
+### Ambassador Edge Stack

 Install and configure Ambassador.
 If you are using a cloud provider such as Amazon, Google, or Azure, you can type:

 ```
 kubectl apply -f https://getambassador.io/yaml/ambassador/ambassador-rbac.yaml